 100k is a huge number!

-It provides a smorgasbord of free choices for every problem or desire under the sun.
+It provides a smorgasbord of free choices for every problem or desire.

-If you want to deal with anxiety- there’s a meditation for that.
+If you want to deal with anxiety, there’s a meditation.
 You want to sleep better- there’s a meditation for that.
 You want to open your chakras- there’s a meditation for that.
 You want better boundaries- there’s a meditation for that.
 You want to forgive someone- there’s a meditation for that.
 You get the idea!

-Quite honestly, it’s overwhelming for many people who want to establish a practice, but don’t know where to begin to “figure it out.”
-It’s also challenging for those that have been meditating for a while and are feeling like they want to settle into a more structured and intentional approach.
+It’s overwhelming for many people who want to establish a practice but don’t know where to begin to “figure it out.”
+It’s also challenging for those who have been meditating for a while and are feeling like they want to settle into a more structured and intentional approach.

 Where do you begin?